Sign in for exclusive products and special discounts.

 Child Labor in the Progressive Era

-The Teacher Manual contains detailed instructions on how to implement the unit.
-It describes how to conduct the project, how to develop problem-solving skills and awareness, and how to lead students into considering all sides of the situation.
+The Teacher Manual for the All Work and No Play problem-based learning (PBL) unit contains detailed instructions on how to implement the unit.
+It describes how to conduct the project, how to help students develop problem-solving skills, and how to guide students to consider all sides of the situation.

 This unit focuses on child labor during the Progressive Era of American history.
 In it, students take on the role of members of the National Child Labor Committee preparing for a congressional hearing.
 Presented with photographs from Lewis Hine, they launch into questions about the extent and nature of child labor, the differences in child labor in industry versus agriculture, the background of child laborers, existing regulations on child labor, and more.